ivanxavier7/three.js/README.md

 * Metalness
 * Roughness

+`Color`

-Color: The albedo texture is the most simple one.
+The albedo texture is the most simple one.
 It'll only take the pixels of the texture and apply them to the geometry.

+`Alpha`

-Alpha: The alpha texture is a grayscale image where white will be visible, and black won't.
+The alpha texture is a grayscale image where white will be visible, and black won't.

+`Height`

-Height: The height texture is a grayscale image that will move the vertices to create some relief.
+The height texture is a grayscale image that will move the vertices to create some relief.
 You'll need to add subdivision if you want to see it.

+`Normal`

-Normal: The normal texture will add small details.
+The normal texture will add small details.
 It won't move the vertices, but it will lure the light into thinking that the face is oriented differently.

+`Ambient occlusion`

-Ambient occlusion: The ambient occlusion texture is a grayscale image that will fake shadow in the surface's crevices.
+The ambient occlusion texture is a grayscale image that will fake shadow in the surface's crevices.
 While it's not physically accurate, it certainly helps to create contrast.

+`Metalness`

-Metalness: The metalness texture is a grayscale image that will specify which part is metallic (white) and non-metallic (black).
+The metalness texture is a grayscale image that will specify which part is metallic (white) and non-metallic (black).
 This information will help to create reflection.

+`Roughness`

-Roughness: The roughness is a grayscale image that comes with metalness, and that will specify which part is rough (white) and which part is smooth (black).
+The roughness is a grayscale image that comes with metalness, and that will specify which part is rough (white) and which part is smooth (black).
 This information will help to dissipate the light.

-Free textures
+Free textures:
 * [Polligon](https://www.poliigon.com/search/free?type=textures)
 * [3D Textures](https://3dtextures.me/)
 * [Arroway Textures](https://www.arroway-textures.ch/textures/)